26.8 C

 Freedom of Expression and Protection Against Discrimination

 Citizens generally enjoy freedoms such as freedom of speech and protection against discrimination more robustly than non-citizens.
-While international human rights frameworks advocate for these freedoms, their protection can vary based on one’s legal status.
+While international human rights frameworks advocate for these freedoms, their protection can vary based on one’s permitido status.
 Non-citizens may face limitations or different standards of protection, which can impact their ability to voice concerns or challenge injustices.

 Impact of Nationality on Economic, Social, and Cultural Rights